-While we can't guarantee a sighting, you're most likely to encounter them early in the morning or late afternoon, behind the house and to the north of the lake.
+While we can't guarantee a sighting, you're most likely to encounter them early in the morning or late afternoon, in the Red Squirrel Hide, behind the house and to the north of the lake.

 Squirrels are not always red.
 They vary in colour and can be brown, greyish or nearly black.
 They can get white hairs in their coats and tails; they can also be bleached blonde by the sun.
 It's still fairly easy to tell them apart from grey squirrels because red squirrels are smaller, have a more pointed face and distinctive ear tufts.

 Red squirrels prefer mixed broad-leaf and conifer plantations, with a diverse age structure.
 The habitat at Mount Stewart is ideal.
 They live mostly in trees, but can sometimes be seen on the ground.

 Squirrels feed on tree seeds, buds, bark, fungi and occasionally small birds and their eggs.
 They prefer pinecones to acorns; a gnawed pinecone is a sure sign of squirrels.
 In autumn, they bury food for a supply in winter.

 A red squirrel's 'nest' is called a drey.
 Dreys are built high up in trees, close to the trunk.
 They're made from twigs on the outside and lined with soft, warm moss, wool, feathers and leaves.
 Each squirrel will build several dreys for resting and breeding.
 While they don't hibernate, they are less active in winter.
 In very bad weather, they tend to stay in their dreys.